tanmay-bhat/tanmay-bhat.github.io/content/posts/multiple-aws-profile-zsh.md

 ## ZSH Functions with OhMyZsh

-Since we’re using OhMyZsh, we can create a custom plugin and add the functions there.

 In OhMyZsh, we can create a custom config inside `$ZSH_CUSTOM`.
 Any `*.zsh` file inside `$ZSH_CUSTOM` will be loaded automatically.

-Lets create a file called `$ZSH_CUSTOM/aws.zsh` folder and add the below code :
+Let's create a file called `$ZSH_CUSTOM/aws.zsh` folder and add the below code :

 ```bash
 # function to list all the profiles in ~/.aws/config